ekamresh/oyla_datasets/README.md

 # About Dataset

-This dataset contains range and color data captured by a novel RGB-D camera.
-The dataset features three outdoor scenes: a chair, mulch stacks in Home Depot, and a pallete on a driveway.
+This dataset contains range and color data captured by a [RGB-D camera](https://patents.google.com/patent/US20210334944A1/).
+The dataset features three outdoor scenes: a chair, mulch stacks at a store, and a pallete on a driveway.
 There are two indoor scenes: both of an office.
 For each depth image, corresponding amplitude and color images are provided.

 ## Data Acquisition

-All data in this set was acquired using a novel RGB-D camera that combines a standard RGB camera with an amplitude-modulated continuous wave (AMCW) time-of-flight (ToF) camera.
-This camera's innovative hardware design allows for the simultaneous generation of aligned RGB and depth data.
+All data in this set was acquired using a novel RGB-D camera that fuses a standard RGB camera with an amplitude-modulated continuous wave (AMCW) time-of-flight (ToF) camera, using a dichoric mirror.
+Camera's innovative hardware design allows for the simultaneous capture of aligned RGB and depth data.
 The native resolutions are 240x320 for depth data and 1440x1920 for RGB data.

+## Datasets
+- `Chair` outdoor scence, camera static, changes in the multiple captures (oyla_000?.png/jpg) are due to shadows.
+- `Mulch` outdoor scence, camera static, only changes are due to wind, shadows.
+- `Office` indooor scence with a 95% reflectivity board placed at 2m, 4m, 6m, 8m (each capture in its own subfolder).
+Static camera, there should be minimal changes among multiple captures.
+- `Palette` outdoor scence, camera moving around the palette for full 3D capture
+- `Room` Indoor scence, camera panning to capture the front wall.
 ### Note

 Each of the folders has the following subfolders